notwaldorf/notwaldorf.github.com/_posts/2015-11-22-a-year-in-review.markdown

 that I'm genuinely passionate about.
 I get to try to change the web platform, and talk about why I think we're doing the right thing.
 Most importantly, I get to ship something everyday.
 It turns out that's a thing that matters to me a lot.

+I miss working on Chromium.
+I miss C++ and the big-ness and complicated-ness that is working on a browser.
+It taught me that if I could find my way around the 7 million lines of code and actually do something useful, there's basically nothing that I can't do or learn.
+That's one of the best feelings.

 ## TL; DR.